 Aside from leaks coming from the soil, plumbing leaks are another big problem you may run into.
 This can take the form of leaks directly gushing water into the crawl space or leaks in the upper part of your home dripping into the crawl space.

-Either way, this can lead to moisture under the house crawl space, which means you need to dry out the crawl space.
-Repairing these leaks is the first step to making sure the plumbing doesn’t keep leaking water in.
+Either way, this can lead to moisture under the house, so you must dry out the crawl space.
+Repairing these leaks is the first step to ensuring the plumbing doesn’t keep leaking water in.

-If you’re not sure what’s creating your wet crawl space, a JES expert can let you know if it’s a leak or plumbing problem.
-It’s a good way to either confirm your suspicions or rule them out.
+If you’re not sure what’s creating your wet crawl space, a JES expert can tell you if it’s a leak or plumbing problem.
+This is a good way to either confirm your suspicions or rule them out.

 - Insulate Cold Water Pipes

-When pipes carry cold water through your house, they tend to create moisture under your house.
-The cooling effect can lead to droplets of water on the outside of exposed pipes.
+When pipes carry cold water through your house, they tend to create moisture under your home.
+The cooling effect can lead to water droplets outside exposed pipes.

 How do you remove moisture from your crawl space caused by cold water pipes?
-It’s simple: you just have to insulate them.
-The insulation will ensure that any condensation occurring will not impact the air around it.
+It’s simple: insulate them.
+The insulation will ensure that condensation will not impact the air around it.

-It can be difficult to insulate cold water pipes under your house.
-A JES expert will be able to not only identify the cold water pipes causing the issues but also help you determine how to deal with it.
+It can be challenging to insulate cold water pipes under your house.
+A JES expert can identify the cold water pipes causing the issues and help you determine how to address them.

 2. Dry Out the Crawl Space

-The second step is to make sure the crawl space becomes dry.
-After all, you can’t find out how to keep your crawl space dry until you know how to get water out of your crawl space in the first place.
+The second step is to ensure that the crawl space is dry.
+After all, you can’t find out how to keep your crawl space dry until you know how to get water out of it.
 Drying the area under your house is essential.

 A wet crawl space needs immediate attention.
 Here’s how to get rid of water in your crawl space.